diodemusic/lulu/README.md

-# lulu
+# Lulu
 An API wrapper for the Riot API.

-lulu provides a pythonic easy to use interface.
+Lulu provides a pythonic easy to use interface.

 All endpoints fully unit tested.

-## lulu handles
+## Lulu handles

 * Optimised rate limiting ensuring you get the most out of your API key.